kerellossamy/XO-Game/README.md

 # XO-Game-in-c++ -
-it is a XO game with playing with two players
+it is a XO game with playing with two players with 3 levels (Easy - Medium - Hard)